Disclosure: This article may contain affiliate links. Click here for more info.

 Mimo keeps you connected to your baby no matter where you are.
-The smart monitor allows you to hear your little one’s coos and cries and get real-time insights, whether you’re in bed, downstairs, out to dinner, or at the office.
+The smart monitor allows you to hear your little one’s coos and cries and get real-time insights on breathing, body position, skin temp, and wake/sleep time.

 Available on iOS and Android, the Mimo app gives you insight about your baby’s sleep quality (REM vs non-REM), sleep activity, respiration, body position, and skin temperature.
 You can even set up alerts to be kept notified of changes in your baby’s activity including irregular breathing, wake-ups and roll-overs.